 Have you ever been totally shocked at the sudden appearance of an aspect of your Partners personality that you never knew existed?
 Like when they have a totally unexpected reaction to a situation?
 It can be so unnerving when this happens because we tend to think we know someone until they surprise us.
 Thinking we know our Partner makes us feel safe.
 But sometimes, we get a shock and realise that maybe we don’t know them as well as we might.

 Sometimes we have to re-meet people that we already know.
-Not much is guaranteed in life, but there is some certainty that as we go through life changes, ups, downs, triumphs, losses, ageing, all that stuff and more, we will also inevitably change as people and hopefully, hopefully grow a little wiser.
+Not much is guaranteed in life, but there is some certainty that as we go through life changes, highs, lows, triumphs, losses, illness, ageing and more, we will also inevitably change as people and hopefully, hopefully grow a little wiser.

-The Covid-19 Pandemic has put us in the midst of a shared experience on a global scale and many of us are re-meeting the people around us.
-We’re seeing our partner, housemates, friends, kids, anyone and everyone responding in different and unexpected ways to the current threat.
+The Covid-19 Pandemic has put us in the midst of a shared experience on a global scale and many of us are re-meeting the people around us without even realising it.
+We’re seeing our partner, housemates, friends, kids, anyone and everyone responding in different and unexpected ways to the global health crisis.
 Covid has us locked down, has changed our lives and has curbed our liberty.
 The people around you and even yourself, may have reacted in ways that feel totally out of character.

 Re-meeting is communicating, sharing thoughts and feelings about life changes and listening to each others experiences so you can share what life is looking like to you right now.
 There will always be parts of ourselves and others that remain largely unknowable, but an attempt to re-meet each other can help reinforce trust and encourage listening which is pretty good for the health of any relationship.
 In the very least, re-meeting is a move towards understanding, which does not always come easily as our important people grow and change as individuals.

 Look into the eyes of your important people.
 Ask them how they really are.
+Be prepared to listen without judgement.
 Tell them its nice to re-meet them.